data protection

 1. Scope of data processing

 We use cookies to make our website more user-friendly.
-Some elements of our website require that the accessing browser can be identified even after a page change.
+Some elements of our website require that the requesting browser can be identified even after a page change.
 The following data is stored and transmitted in the cookies:

 1. Login information